-“Tell me something” said Ella, bored of the radi.
+“Tell me something,” said Ella, bored of the radio.

 So we talked.

-Not wanting normal father daughter chit chat, such as “how’s school” etc, going instead to the popular topic of mine of belief - how Ella should never accept what anyone said, left or right, about how me dehumanise people who’s beliefs differ from our own - Torie, Labour, Green, UKIP, National Front - that like it or not, the reality was that each and everyone truly believed in what they believe, that even in the darkest belief there lay a little truth, and that the only way to change belief - to what you believe - was to first understand and except the beliefs of your enemies.
-That kind of thing, but with more jokes (later on I tweeted that I’d been talking politics with Ella fro four hours, but was still none the wiser).
+Not wanting normal father-daughter chit chat, such as “how’s school” etc, going instead to the popular topic of mine of belief - how Ella should never accept what anyone said, left or right, about how we dehumanise people whose beliefs differ from our own - Torie, Labour, Green, UKIP, National Front - that like it or not, the reality was that each and everyone truly believed in what they believe, that even in the darkest belief there lay a little truth, and that the only way to change belief - to what you believe - was to first understand and accept the beliefs of your enemies.
+That kind of thing, but with more jokes (later on I tweeted that I’d been talking politics with Ella for four hours, but was still none the wiser).

 The topic switched to socialism versus capitalism, and I gave her my usual speech about the inherent unfairness in everything, from a collapsing star to a fractured string of DNA, that there will always be the weak, the greedy, the lazy, the violent, the stupid, the unlucky, and that will never change - good people are crushed, while bad people thrive.
 Not everyone can be saved, no matter how hard we try.